writethedocs/www/docs/conf/portland/2021/sponsors/prospectus.rst

 .. _ticket: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/
 .. _tickets: https://ti.to/writethedocs/write-the-docs-{{shortcode}}-{{year}}/

 Run of Show
 ===========
+{% if not flagrunofshow %}

+The Run of Show will be published closer to the event.

+{% else %}

 This Run of Show provides more context about the event and answers some common questions you may have.
 Please let us know if there is any information missing that would be useful for you.